Planning a Frozen Party

 Pin the tail on Sitron

-Sitron is the horse in Frozen (don’t worry I had forgotten too).
-Alternatively, you can pin the nose on Olaf (the snowman… that one I knew).
+Sitron is the horse in Frozen (don’t worry I had forgotten too!)
+Alternatively, you can pin the nose on Olaf (the snowman

 Make troll bracelets

-If you’re up for some DIY, why not get all the kids to make friendship bracelets… or rather troll bracelets from the Frozen movie (these guys).
-Here is an easy tutorial you can follow along with.
+If you’re up for some DIY, why not get all the kids to make friendship bracelets

-Frozen musical statues
+Frozen musical statues (aka Elsa’s freeze dance)

 Frozen singalong